singh1114/best/_posts/2020-03-23-k-nearest-neighbor-algorithm-using-sklearn-distance-metric.md

 ---
 {% include lazyload.html image_src="https://i.imgur.com/3rMdVO4.png" image_alt="KNN algorithm python" image_title="KNN algorithm using sklearn" %}

-`KNN` also known as K-nearest neighbour is a [supervised and pattern classification learning algorithm](https://ranvir.xyz/blog/how-to-evaluate-your-machine-learning-model-like-a-pro-metrics/#supervised-learning-and-classification-problems) which helps us to find which class the new input(test value) belongs to when `k` nearest neighbours are chosen and distance is calculated between them.
+`KNN` also known as K-nearest neighbor is a [supervised and pattern classification learning algorithm](https://ranvir.xyz/blog/how-to-evaluate-your-machine-learning-model-like-a-pro-metrics/#supervised-learning-and-classification-problems) which helps us to find which class the new input(test value) belongs to when `k` nearest neighbors are chosen and distance is calculated between them.

 > It attempts to estimate the conditional distribution of `Y` given `X`, and classify a given observation(test value) to the class with highest estimated probability.